Analysis - How debt woes brought Batista's Brazil empire to the brink

 The EBX ventures in oil, shipbuilding, energy and transportation may survive in a slimmed-down form.
 Batista, though, is unlikely to control them, being forced instead to sell his stakes to pay debt.

-Batista is looking for buyers for all or part of his 27 percent stake in MMX Mineracao e Metálicos SA (MMXM3.SA), his iron ore mining company, as well as in his 62 percent stake in coal company CCX Carvão da Colombia SA (CCXC3.SA), a source linked to the EBX Group told Reuters on Tuesday.
+On Monday, Batista said he looking for buyers for his stake in MMX Mineracao e Metálicos SA his iron ore mining company.

-He's also trying to sell his privately held AUX gold mining company, the source said.

-On Tuesday, Brazil's Valor Economico daily newspaper said Glencore Xstrata Plc (GLEN.L) and Brazilian investment bank BTG Pactual SA (BBTG11.SA) were considering a bid for Batista's stake in MMX.
-The Folha de S.Paulo newspaper said Dutch transportation and logistics company Trafigura Beheer BV TRAFG.UL was doing due diligence for a possible bid.
+On Tuesday, Brazil's Valor Economico daily newspaper said two Glencore Xstrata Plc and Brazilian investment bank BTG Pactual SA were considering a bid for Batista's stake.
+The Folha de S.Paulo newspaper said Dutch transportation and logistics company Trafigura Beheer BV was doing due diligence for a possible bid.
 Neither paper named the source of their reports.

 EBX turned down requests to interview Batista and other group executives.